• Skip to primary navigation

 For example, let’s take two people in two different circumstances and then compare their happiness.

 Let’s take a couple who used to own a yacht and a small mansion in Florida before the Great Recession.
-But since have “lost it all” and now live in a double-wide in the nicest trailer park in Orlando.
+But since I have “lost it all” and now live in a double-wide in the nicest trailer park in Orlando.

 On the other hand, take a poor homeless man who just discovered a new dumpster full of Mexican leftovers.
 He’s absolutely overjoyed for the next few days.
 His meager position has moved up a small notch – he gets to gorge on some yummy dumpster food – yay!